-On May 31, 2012, Governor Patrick signed in to law a bill that will provide certain exceptions to the Department’s licensing requirements for individuals in the military and armed forces.
+On May 31, 2012, a bill was enacted that will provide certain exceptions to the Department’s licensing requirements for individuals in the military and armed forces.
 The bill has three main components relative to the Department.
 These exceptions apply to all licenses and certificates issued by the Department and its boards and commissions.

 1. 90-Day Extension for Renewals